 - Add previously unknown or unsupported media filters/file formats to the translation table - Block problematic GUIDs to force fall-back to server-side rendering. - Add more parameters to existing MIME strings to allow for troubleshooting of problematic formats by changing a stream's GStreamer parameters - Manage and deploy custom configurations that depend on the media file types supported by GStreamer on a user device.

-With client-side fetching, you can also allow the user device to stream media directly from the URLs of the form http://>, http://, http://">http://, h
+With client-side fetching, you can also allow the user device to stream media directly from the URLs of the following form rather than streaming the media through a Citrix server:

+- <http://>

+- <mms://>

+- <rtsp://>